Coldcard/ckcc-protocol/PROTOCOL.md

 main secret key used for funds.

 At this time we are not requiring encryption for all commands, but that may change in the future.
-Since we do that, it's best to enable encryption immediately and use it consistently.
+Since we may do that, it's best to enable encryption immediately and use it consistently.
 Part of the response to "start encryption" command is the extended public key (XPUB) and master fingerprint that you will need for most purposes anyway.